Therapy for Highly Sensitive People

 Since making that shift in 2002, I’ve had the privilege of supporting hundreds of people on their journeys of healing and growth.

-Outside of work, you can probably find me reading, playing games with my family, helping the dogs at our local animal shelters, making music, or out on the lake, floating on my paddleboard.
+Outside of work, you can probably find me reading, playing games with my family, helping the dogs at our local animal shelters, making music, or out on my paddleboard at a nearby lake.

 "I am a far more confident person that has learned to accept myself more than I had ever hoped to do so when we started working together."